San Francisco: Early American era (1848–1906)

-1941–present: World War II and urbanization
+Postmodern American era (1941–present)

-During World War II, the Hunters Point Naval Shipyard became a hub of activity, and Fort Mason became the primary port of embarkation for service members shipping out to the Pacific Theater of Operations.
+During World War II, the city-owned Sharp Park in Pacifica was used as an internment camp to detain Japanese Americans.
+Hunters Point Naval Shipyard became a hub of activity, and Fort Mason became the primary port of embarkation for service members shipping out to the Pacific Theater of Operations.
 The explosion of jobs drew many people, especially African Americans from the South, to the area.
 After the end of the war, many military personnel returning from service abroad and civilians who had originally come to work decided to stay.
 The United Nations Charter creating the United Nations was drafted and signed in San Francisco in 1945 and, in 1951, the Treaty of San Francisco re-established peaceful relations between Japan and the Allied Powers.

 Urban planning projects in the 1950s and 1960s involved widespread destruction and redevelopment of west-side neighborhoods and the construction of new freeways, of which only a series of short segments were built before being halted by citizen-led opposition.
 The onset of containerization made San Francisco's small piers obsolete, and cargo activity moved to the larger Port of Oakland.
 The city began to lose industrial jobs and turned to tourism as the most important segment of its economy.
 The suburbs experienced rapid growth, and San Francisco underwent significant demographic change, as large segments of the white population left the city, supplanted by an increasing wave of immigration from Asia and Latin America.
 From 1950 to 1980, the city lost over 10 percent of its population.

-Over this period, San Francisco became a magnet for America's counterculture.
+Over this period, San Francisco became a magnet for America's counterculture movement.
 Beat Generation writers fueled the San Francisco Renaissance and centered on the North Beach neighborhood in the 1950s.
 Hippies flocked to Haight-Ashbury in the 1960s, reaching a peak with the 1967 Summer of Love.
 In 1974, the Zebra murders left at least 16 people dead.
 In the 1970s, the city became a center of the gay rights movement, with the emergence of The Castro as an urban gay village, the election of Harvey Milk to the Board of Supervisors, and his assassination, along with that of Mayor George Moscone, in 1978.